CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide250Devcs-proj.md

-### Milestone 2:  Fetch and review code from the Git repository
+### Step 2:  Fetch and review code from the Git repository

 - On the right side of the home page, click **New Repository**